mkcp/raft-consensus/README.md

 # raft

-Playing with a single process simulation of raft for the purposes of building a generally usable full raft impementation in Clojure.
-This algorithm is not complete or ready to be used, the section Implementation Status below tracks my current progress.
+Working on a single process simulation of raft for the purposes of building a generally usable full raft impementation in Clojure.
+This algorithm is not complete or ready to be used, the section Implementation Status below tracks current progress.

 ## Goals